 Plants may grow well in southern Florida year round or outside in USDA zones 8 to 10 during the summer months.

 Kalanchoe care is minimal but be cautious about light levels.
 Strong southern light can burn the tips of the leaves.
 Place pots in partial sun to light shade areas when growing kalachoe plants.

-The best planting mix is 60% peat moss and 40% perlite.
+The best planting mix is 60 percent peat moss and 40 percent perlite.